iotaledger/iota.js/packages/iota/docs/interfaces/IMilestonePayload.md

 • **appliedMerkleRoot**: `string`

-The Merkle tree hash of all messages applied by this milestone.
+The Merkle tree hash of all blocks applied by this milestone.

 ___